eon-collective/dbt_snowflake_tutorial_v2/README.md

 [↑](#toc-)
 # Application Functional Overview <a name="dbt_project_components"></a>

-TODO: Add dbt project Documentation - The high level overview of application overview.
+The high level overview of application overview.
-*you can put functional architecture diagram here: where is the data coming from? what does your application do at, any downstream applications etc*

 ```mermaid
 graph LR